DonsetPG/DonsetPG.github.io/drafts/posts/2024-05-13-multigrid-gnn.md

   gtag('config', 'UA-145347384-1');
 </script>

 This blog post contains a small introduction to Finite Element Methods and Graph Neural Networks.
-It serves as a support for a paper published in - and available here: [Multi-grid Graph Neural Networks](https://)
+It serves as a support for a paper published in - and available here: [Multi-grid Graph Neural Networks](https://).

-Videos of predictions from our models are available [here](#predictions)
+**Videos of predictions from our models are available [here](#predictions).**

 <p align="center">
   <img src="{{ site.url }}/imgs/2024-05-13-multigrid-gnn/intro.gif">